undedicated/hyprland-dots/README.md

-# Purpose
+# Purpose of My Silly Scripts
-This is just a repository where I put my config files, or just small scripts that don't deserve their own repositories.
-Feel free to use anything you see here, or if anything helps you out or you liked, please star the repository :3
+This is just a fun little environment I use to mess around and put things I wrote that I find relatively interesting!!

+Things you'll find here include:
+- Scripts that're useful
+- My configuration files for anything
+- Learning guides I wrote to help me and hopefully others to learn from
+- Anything that I think is cool and I wanna upload

+If you find anything you like here feel free to star the repository :3